Case Study: Withholding and Withdrawing Life-Sustaining Medical Treatment

 - Can Alejandro demand that Renata have the treatment?

-- What if Renata did not have capacity to make a decision about chemotherapy?
+- What if Renata did not have capacity to decide about chemotherapy?

-1. Is it lawful for Renata to refuse chemotherapy, even if she will die sooner without that treatment?
+1. Is it lawful for Renata to refuse chemotherapy, even if she may die sooner without that treatment?

 The law presumes that all adults have capacity to consent to or refuse treatment, unless it is shown otherwise.